alexeygrigorev/mlbookcamp-page/article/numpy.md

 ```

 Note that we don’t need to explicitly write any loops here to apply the multiplication operation individually to each element: NumPy does it for us.
-We can say that the multiplication operation is applied _element-wise_ - to all elements at once.
+We can say that the multiplication operation is applied _element-wise_ &ndash; to all elements at once.
 The addition (“+”), subtraction (“-”) and division (“/”) operations are also element-wise and require no explicit loops.

 Such element-wise operations are often called _vectorized_: the for loop happens internally in native code (written C and fortran), so the operations are very fast!